Simon Grant

 Respect to the Guardians past and present of Dharug country on which I live.

-Simon is a Sydney based artist who has a deep love of the bush, and the broader Australian landscape.
-His paintings are compelled by the beautiful yet unforgiving continent that is natural Australia.
-He is enchanted by the bushland particularly; the ancient earth and rocks, the harsh dry scrub, and standing sentinel over it all, the majestic eucalyptus trees beneath the great Southern Hemisphere sky.
+I have a deep love of the bush, and the broader Australian landscape.
+My paintings are compelled by the beautiful yet unforgiving continent that is Australia.
+I am enchanted by the bushland particularly; the ancient earth and rocks, the harsh dry scrub, and standing sentinel over it all, the majestic eucalyptus trees.

 “Simon, your wonderful painting arrived today.
 Of course, it’s even more astonishing in real life, and I will cherish it always.”